kwinso/qiwi-daemon/README.md

 # QiWi Daemon

 Simple QiWi Daemon to watch your automate QiWi Payments.
+It uses Redis And node-qiwi-api to get stuff working.

 # Setup